oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

 1. Customer is redirected to the redirect URL you specify during registration

 ### Check customer’s payment account balance
-Once the customer linked their payment account, you can get the information of the customer's account balance by hitting the API Get E-Wallet balance.
+Once the customer linked their payment account, you can get the information of the customer's account balance by hitting the API Get E-wallet balance.
 You can show the balance inside your application.
 For instance, show the balance during the checkout process so the customer can know their balance before choosing a payment method.
 Please refer to the API Docs for more details: [Get Account Balance API - API Docs](https://api-docs.oyindonesia.com/#get-e-wallet-account-balance-api-account-linking)

 ### Unlink customer’s payment account from your application
 Customers who have linked their payment account can unlink their account anytime.
 They can do so via API Account Unlinking or via Payment Provider Application.
 Using the API Account Unlinking allows your customers to unlink their account inside your application.
 Another option that the customer can do is to unlink their account via the payment provider’s application.